-Sami Flichman, a Jewish immigrant of Polish origin, established the vineyard in 1873 when he purchased property in Barrancas (southern Maipu) and planted vines in rocky, well- drained plots situated along the Mendoza river.
-It would be Sami’s son Isaac who would begin to make fine wine at the estate, including Caballero de la Cepa, one of the first high-quality wines that garnered international awareness for premium Argentinian wines.
+Sami Flichman, a Jewish immigrant of Polish origin, established the vineyard in 1873 after he won the winery in a card game.
+He and planted vines in rocky, well-drained plots situated along the Mendoza river in Barrancas, southern Maipu .
+It would be Sami’s son Isaac who began to make fine wines at the estate, including Caballero de la Cepa, one of the first high-quality wines that garnered international awareness.

-Sogrape Vinhos purchased Finca Flichman in 1998, and invested heavily in restoring the vineyards and equipping the winery with modern equipment.
+Sogrape Vinhos purchased Finca Flichman in 1998 and invested heavily in restoring the vineyards and equipping the winery with modern equipment.
 The original Barrancas vineyard remains among their 400 hectares of vines, which also includes the higher altitude Tupungato vineyard.
-Chief winemaker German Berra, one of Argentina’s brightest talents, is also an Agronomist Engineer, Oenologist, and professor of Viticulture at Universidad Maza (one of the most renowned universities in Argentina); he also coordinates the Research Group on Sustainable Environmental Practices for wineries.
-German was recognized twice as the ‘Best Young Winemaker’ in the Argentina Wine Awards.

 Chief Winemaker at Finca Flichman, is an Agronomist Engineer and Oenologist graduated from Universidad Nacional de Cuyo, Mendoza, Argentina.
 His broad experience includes fifteen harvests in the U.S.A., France and Argentina.